Real-time forecasting within soccer matches through a Bayesian lens: Methodology

 is the associated vector indicating the number of occurrences for the $k^{th}$ type of event until time $t$ for both teams.
 Here, $x_{ik,t}^H$ and $x_{ik,t}^A$ denote the corresponding covariates for the home ($H$) and away ($A$) teams, respectively.
 We assume that there are a total of $K$ types of such events.
 For instance, one may consider goals, fouls, cards, shots-on-goal, corners etc. The variables used in this article are further elaborated in \Cref{sec:data}.
 It should be reiterated that the proposed model incorporates all time-varying events in a linear additive fashion.

-Finally, we assume that all $\boldeps_i$ are independent and identically distributed (iid) zero-mean Gaussian random variables.
+Finally, we assume that all $\boldeps_i^{(t)}$ are independent and identically distributed (iid) zero-mean Gaussian random variables, and we define $\boldeps^{(t)} = (\boldeps_1^{(t)}, \ldots, \boldeps_i^{(t)}, \ldots, \boldeps_n^{(t)})^{\top}$.
 Such an assumption for the error distribution is a popular choice in the current context, see \cite{koning2000balance} for example. \cite{koopman2019forecasting} also explored various methods to predict match results, and used Gaussian marginals since it leads to a parsimonious model with straightforward estimation procedures.
-Another motivation for such an assumption is that in a Bayesian setting which we use for implementation, a Normal prior for $\boldeps$ induces conjugacy in the posterior distributions and is hence simpler to implement in Markov chain Monte Carlo (MCMC) methods.
+Another motivation for such an assumption is that in a Bayesian setting which we use for implementation, a Normal prior for $\boldeps^{(t)}$ induces conjugacy in the posterior distributions and is hence simpler to implement in Markov chain Monte Carlo (MCMC) methods.
 With this assumption, we can write

 where $\sigma_y^2$ is the error variance.
 Due to the structure of the latent variable in the model, we cannot estimate the cutoffs $\bm{\delta}$ and the error variance $\sigma^2_y$ simultaneously (see \cite{higgs2010clipped} for relevant discussions).
-Thus, we shall assume $\sigma_y^2$ to be known in the estimation algorithm below.
+Thus, we fix $\sigma_y^2$ at around 200 in the estimation algorithm below.